Becket: Film adaptation

 In 1964 the play was made into a successful film, starring Peter O'Toole and Richard Burton with John Gielgud, Donald Wolfit and Martita Hunt.
 Additional scenes were written by Edward Anhalt for the film.
 Anhalt won an Academy Award for his screenplay.

 The film introduced a somewhat fictionalized plot element not in the original play.
 Rather than the main conflict between Becket and the King revolving around the Constitutions of Clarendon - as is depicted in the play and as happened in historical fact - the film's dispute between Becket and Henry II centers on the assassination of an accused priest by the henchmen of Lord Gilbert, a nobleman and friend of King Henry, and Becket's excommunication of Gilbert as a result.

 At the beginning of the movie's DVD commentary, Peter O'Toole relates his meeting with Anouilh in Paris a few years before the film was made because he was being considered for the play.
 Anouilh told him that he had been looking for an idea based on a rift in the leftist Théâtre National Populaire between the actors Gérard Philipe and Daniel Ivernel.
 He visited Canterbury and decided the Becket story would be a good vehicle.
-Philipe and Ivernel were cast as Becket and Henry respectively for the Paris première of the play, but Philipe died before rehearsals were completed.
+Philipe and Ivernel were cast as Becket and Henry respectively for the Paris premiere of the play, but Philipe died before rehearsals were completed.

 Radio adaptation

-Ukemi Productions has adapted the work into a radio play for BBC Radio 3.
-The play stars Toby Stephens as the King and David Morrissey as Becket, and was broadcast on 4 October 2009.
+Ukemi Productions adapted the work for BBC Radio 3.
+The production starred Toby Stephens as the King and David Morrissey as Becket, and was broadcast on 4 October 2009.